newrelic/nr1-catalog/.github/pull_request_template.md

     - [ ] `issues` **valid URL** to the repositories issues list (generally the GitHub issues tab for the repo)
     - [ ] `email` a **valid email address** of the team supporting the application (for New Relic, that generally takes the form of `opensource+<repo name>@newrelic.com`)
     - [ ] `community` URL to a support thread, forum, or website for troubleshooting and usage support
-  - [ ] `whatsNew` a bulleted list of customer-facing changes in this version, less than **500** characters using carriage returns for formatting and no markdown or HTML markup,
+  - [ ] `whatsNew` a bulleted list of customer-facing changes in this version, less than **500** characters using carriage returns for formatting and no markdown or HTML markup
   - [ ] `categoryTerms` a list of terms that matches the Nerdpack to a category in the Instant Observability catalog.
 A mapping of accepted terms for categories can be found by querying Nerdgraph [US](https://api.newrelic.com/graphiql?#query=%7B%0A%20%20actor%20%7B%0A%20%20%20%20nr1Catalog%20%7B%0A%20%20%20%20%20%20categories%20%7B%0A%20%20%20%20%20%20%20%20displayName%0A%20%20%20%20%20%20%20%20terms%0A%20%20%20%20%20%20%7D%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D%0A) | [EU](https://api.eu.newrelic.com/graphiql?#query=%7B%0A%20%20actor%20%7B%0A%20%20%20%20nr1Catalog%20%7B%0A%20%20%20%20%20%20categories%20%7B%0A%20%20%20%20%20%20%20%20displayName%0A%20%20%20%20%20%20%20%20terms%0A%20%20%20%20%20%20%7D%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D%0A)
   - [ ] `keywords` a list of relevant words to help the search discoverability of the Nerdpack, cannot exceed **50** words, each word cannot exceed **64** characters